JoshuaFrancisco/MultiplayerGalaga/README.md

 # Universal Dominion

-NOTE: Some files/folders dubbed under temp name known as Multiplayer Galaga in place of Universal Dominion.
+**NOTE: Some files/folders dubbed under temp name known as Multiplayer Galaga in place of Universal Dominion.**

-CSCI 150 Class Project with 4 other team members using Github for source control & Discord for Communication
+**CSCI 150 Class Project with 4 other team members using Github for source control & Discord for Communication.**

--Utilizes the Agile and Scrum Methodology to conceptualize a viable product within a given time frame.
+1.)
+Utilizes the Agile and Scrum Methodology to conceptualize a viable product within a given time frame.

--Unity game editor files for team project "Universal Dominion" using Photon & XAMPP.
+2.)Unity game editor files for team project "Universal Dominion" using Photon & XAMPP.

--Includes UML Use Case, Class and Wireframe diagrams as jpg/png in Master or Directories in Wiki
+3.)Includes UML Use Case, Class and Wireframe diagrams as jpg/png in Master or Directories in Wiki.

 Description: